lit-mod-viz/narrative-time-space/annotator-guidelines.md

 We would like to train a machine to discern boundaries between scenes in novels.
 Here, scenes are defined as discrete units of narrative time and space.
-To provide the machine with instructive examples, we are asking a dozen or so human volunteers to read a text and to mark **intuitive boundaries that signify changes in narrative time and space**.
+To provide the machine with instructive examples, we are asking a dozen or so human volunteers to read a text and to mark **scene boundaries that are indicated by changes in narrative time and space.**

 ## What do we mean by *narrative* time and space?